 Outsourcing your customer support

-Most entrepreneurs fear that outsourcing their customer support will decrease its quality.
+Entrepreneurs fear that outsourcing their customer support will decrease its quality.
 An external party will have to work hard to know everything about your products, your online store and the culture within your company.

 However, call centers that have a very specific focus on ecommerce do noticly better at this point.
-If companies outsource their customer support it is often in cooperation with a fullfilment company that knows everything about the stock, packing or delivery of orders.
+If companies outsource their customer support it is often in cooperation with a fulfillment company that knows everything about the stock, packing or delivery of orders.